World Humanitarian Day

 At the same time, across the globe, humanitarian funding is being slashed.
 Governments are cutting aid budgets just as needs continue to rise.
 Food for emergencies is drying up.
 Children vulnerable to conflict and abuse are going unprotected.
 Health clinics are closing.
 Crisis stats are spiking.
 In South Sudan, 97% of families report going a full day and night without food.
 In fragile contexts, children are now eight times more likely to be forced into labour and six times more likely to be married early.

 Humanitarian workers are not collateral damage or statistics.
-They are workers — nurses, drivers, teachers, engineers, storytellers — and their safety is not optional.
+We are workers — nurses, drivers, teachers, engineers, storytellers — and our safety is not optional.